-Although Hopkins uses a wide variety of traditional methods to study wildlife, including live-capture and radio-telemetry, he typically relies on noninvasive sampling methods to conduct his studies because they do not require handling the target animals and often yield relatively large samples that can be used for genetic and isotopic analyses.
+Although Hopkins uses a wide variety of traditional methods to study wildlife, including live-capture and radio-telemetry, he often uses noninvasive sampling methods to conduct his studies because they do not require handling the target animals and often yield relatively large samples that can be used for genetic and isotopic analyses.
 Hopkins often samples free-ranging mammal populations by collecting their hair.
 He uses microsatellite genotypes derived from hair follicles to estimate the occupancy or abundance of populations and to identify individuals and their relatives.
-He also uses stable isotopes from tissues catalogued in museums to gain a deeper temporal perspective about the diets of animals and the environment in which they lived.
+He also uses stable isotopes from tissues cataloged in museums to gain a deeper temporal perspective about the diets of animals and the environment in which they lived.

 Hopkins’ research is often collaborative, multidisciplinary, and innovative.
-For over 15 years, he has worked with a variety of partners from all over the world, including students and faculty, federal and state/provincial agencies, NGOs, and other interest groups.
-Much of his research has been funded by resource management agencies and conducted on public lands that are influenced by people or are undergoing other forms of environmental change.
-As a result, informing wildlife conservation, management, and policy is often a main goal of his research.
+For over 15 years, he has worked with a variety of partners from all over the world, including state, federal, provincial, and tribal agencies, as well as NGOs and other interest groups.
+Much of his research is motivated by the needs of these resource management agencies or conservation groups.
+As such, informing wildlife conservation, management, and policy is often a main goal of his research.

 Teaching & Mentorship

 Dr. Hopkins often frames lectures around questions, uses guided inquiry and Socratic questioning in small classrooms, and provides hands-on learning exercises in the lab and field.
 He teaches a variety of classes related to wildlife ecology, conservation, and management.

 |WF 1002: Introduction to Wildlife and Fisheries Conservation|

 |ES 1003: Introduction to Natural Resources|

 |WF 1003: North American Wildlife|

 |WF 3893: Wildlife Capture and Chemical Immobilization|